 The Business Operations leads at Luma Health quickly convened a special team to figure out what COVID-19 might mean for patient engagement and what Luma Health could do to best respond, leveraging their unique data-driven offerings and their proximity to providers on the frontlines.
 Luma Health’s leadership team approached the challenge with a belief that the crisis would affect all areas of healthcare, starting with issues as simple as many patients not even knowing if their provider’s office was open for their scheduled visit.

-This is where Sisense CDT provided insight.
-Luma Health deployed Sisense CDT to reexamine its product metrics across the board, to identify opportunities to use Luma Health’s technology to provide more support for providers.
+This is where Sisense provided insights: Luma Health was able to reexamine its product metrics across the board, to identify opportunities to use technological innovations to provide more support for providers.
 Luma Health tracks providers’ interactions with over 10 million patients.
-With Sisense CDT, the team was able to efficiently uncover important actionable patterns from their data on scheduling, medical records management, and patient behavior.
+With Sisense, the team was able to efficiently uncover important actionable patterns from their data on scheduling, medical records management, and patient behavior.

 This insight about the growing mention of “COVID” led Luma Health to release a free broadcast messaging system to assist with COVID-19-related patient-provider communications.
 Believing that everyone must work together to help during such moments of uncertainty, Luma Health made the new system available free of charge to all people who needed to use the platform, whether they were customers or not.